awesome-english/awesome-english/README.md

 # 🦸‍♂️🦸‍♀️ Awesome English

 ## 🔸 Educational Apps
-These apps are useful for developing your new habit (learning English)
+These apps are useful for developing your new habit

 - [Ewa](https://appewa.com/) - my favorite app for edutainment.
 I love everything about it!